 char8_t H8 = u8'な' ;

-I have done some tests with a single element from a u8 sequence.
-And that indeed does not work. char8_t *
+I have done some tests with a single element from an u8 sequence.
+And that indeed does not work.

-If you want a single u8 glyph you need to c++ code it, as an u8 string
+If you want a single u8 glyph you need to code it, as an u8 pointer

-To make things ever bit more convoluted for C++20 aficionados, to print u8 right now, the only sort-of-a sure way is:
+To make things every bit more convoluted for C++20 aficionados, to print u8 right now, the only sort-of-a sure way is:

-// works with warnings and possibly by accident
+// works with warnings and not by accident

 std::printf("%s", u8"ア" ) ;